LOS ANGELES WORLD CUP HOST COMMITTEE STATEMENT

 SoFi Stadium is an unprecedented and unparalleled sports and entertainment venue built by Los Angeles Rams Owner/Chairman E. Stanley Kroenke.
-The first indoor-outdoor stadium to be constructed, SoFi Stadium is the home of the Los Angeles Chargers and the reigning Super Bowl Champion Los Angeles Rams.
+The first indoor-outdoor stadium to be constructed, SoFi Stadium is the home of the Los Angeles Chargers and Super Bowl LVI champion Los Angeles Rams.
 The state-of-the-art stadium re-imagines the fan experience through cutting-edge technology and seamless design.
-The host of a variety of events year-round including Super Bowl LVI in 2022, the College Football Championship Game in 2023 and the Opening and Closing Ceremonies of the Olympic Games in 2028.
+The venue has hosted of a variety of world-class events including Super Bowl LVI in 2022, the College Football Playoff National Championship in 2023, and the Opening and Closing Ceremonies of the Olympic Games in 2028.

-Los Angeles continues to define itself as a soccer city, building off the rich history of hosting the 1984 Olympic Soccer tournament, the 1994 FIFA World Cup™ and 1999 FIFA Women’s World Cup™, which remain the largest-attended FIFA World Cup™ events in history.
-The city is home to three professional soccer teams: The Los Angeles Galaxy, The Los Angeles Football Club (LAFC), Angel City FC.
+Los Angeles continues to define itself as a soccer city, building off the rich history of hosting the 1984 Olympic Soccer tournament, the 1994 FIFA World Cup™, and the 1999 FIFA Women’s World Cup™, which remain the largest-attended FIFA World Cup™ events in history.
+The city is home to three professional soccer teams: The Los Angeles Galaxy, The Los Angeles Football Club (LAFC), and Angel City Football Club.

 HUMAN RIGHTS AND THE FIFA WORLD CUP 2026™